suncoast-devs/handbook/lessons/misc-quick-reference/sql-how-to-make-a-join.md

 ```

 Now we will only see `ProductOrders` that are for a `Flowbee`.
 However, we also
-only care about a specific order, the one with a `OrderNumber` of `X529`.
-We can
+only care about a specific order, the one with an `OrderNumber` of `X529`.
+We
-add another condition by adding an `AND` clause to the `WHERE`.
+can add another condition by adding an `AND` clause to the `WHERE`.

 ```sql
 SELECT "ProductOrders"."OrderQuantity"